This page was last updated on 27 October, 2021.

 Detailed Tourist Information

-Gatherings of more than 100 people are banned.
+Gatherings of more than 50 people are banned.
 The majority of shops, banks and restaurants continue to operate, with some restrictions and coronavirus precautionary measures in place.
-Hand washing is compulsory before entering shops, banks, restaurants, bars, etc. Face coverings have also been advised in public.
+Hand washing is compulsory before entering shops, banks, restaurants, bars, etc. Face coverings in public are compulsory.

 Data Source: covidcontrols.co